Sojitz Wood Procurement Policy

 <Scope>

-This policy covers all roundwood; sawnwood and wood-based panels; paper manufacturing materials such as wood chips, particles, and pulp; paper products; and woody biomass handled by Sojitz and its consolidated subsidiaries (hereafter, “wood.”)
+This policy covers all roundwood; sawnwood and wood-based panels; wood chips; paper and pulp; and woody biomass handled by Sojitz and its consolidated subsidiaries (hereafter, “wood.”)

 Implementation